nicoloboschi/bookkeeper/site/bps/BP-42-listledgers-newapi.md

 ### Rejected Alternatives

-The API design is the best option since it keeps the coherence to `org.apache.bookkeeper.client.api.BookKeeper` current methods, designed with Builder pattern.
+An alternative could be creates a new API similar to BookKeeperAdmin but it is better to invest enhancing `org.apache.bookkeeper.client.api.BookKeeper` API.